 I recommend joining game development servers and finding developers you vibe with.
 It’s a great way to get feedback on your projects, learn new things, and make friends.
 There’s tons of general game development servers, but for visual novels here’s a few I run:

-When you join dev Discords, keep in mind that they’re going to be full of developers.
+When you join developer Discords, keep in mind that they’re going to be full of developers.
 Developers are not people who are primarily consumers.
 These aren’t going to be your target audience, but getting feedback from fellow developers and making connections is very important.

 You might be thinking of making your own Discord for your studio or game.
 Managing your own studio Discord is a big undertaking, but can be a great place to build your own community.
-I wouldn’t recommend it for devs first starting out as it takes a lot of time to manage and that time can be better spent other places.
-If you’re establishing a studio or have a Kickstarter then it can be a good idea once you have something out (such as a demo).
+I wouldn’t recommend it for devs first starting out as it takes a lot of time to manage and that time can be better spent other places, as managing a Discord server is a lot more work than you imagine.
+How will you keep it active?
+What will you do if someone acts rude but not malicious?
+What if members get too clingy with others and make others uncomfortable?
+What if users start oversharing or venting?
+Most moderation issues aren’t a simple “ban this user because they said a slur”.

 Newsletters